 I side-tracked awhile into the sciences, earning a Bachelor’s degree in Biology.
 But while I was studying for that degree I discovered science writing, and so went on to get my Master’s degree in Journalism, with an emphasis on science communication.

 I’ve been in marketing communications and public relations for more than 20 years, plying my craft to communicate complex topics to a lay audience.
 But on the side, my fiction and poetry have always been where my heart was.

-To date, I’ve published two cookbooks and one business title, and have several others in the works.
+To date, I’ve published two cookbooks and three business titles, and have several others in the works.
 But this website focuses on my fiction and poetry.

 “I would think that as a writer, you’ve got two concerns when you sit down to write whatever it is you’re about to write: